jwhiteman/proofs/README.md

-# Proofs: A Long-Form Mathematics Textbook (Jay Cummings)
+# Proofs: A Long-Form Mathematics Textbook

 Working through this for fun, at a slow pace.